-This has been a hard week for me.
-Nothing in particular has gone right or wrong.
-Yet for some reason I can’t stop thinking about my financial choices.
+This week was rough.
+Nothing, in particular, has gone right or wrong.
+Yet, for some reason, I can’t stop thinking about my financial choices.
 I can’t stop wondering why I never buy anything for myself.

 Why do I pinch pennies and save wherever and whenever I can?
 Why can’t I spend money on myself?